 Unfortunately, Dr. Levy is no longer available for comment.
 He was found dead Monday in his Baltimore home, after apparently taking his own life.
 Police are diligently working on the case.
 Although investigators are unclear at this point whether the images and videos taken by Dr. Levy were for personal use or distribution, nearly ten image-filled computer hard drives were removed from the doctor’s computer.
 The police grew increasingly concerned that Dr. Levy may have recorded underage patients.

 At the end of the day, many questions remain unanswered.
 How did Dr. Levy get away with this flagrant violation of privacy for such a long time?
 Did Johns Hopkins take any steps to supervise the behavior of its doctors?
 Were there any preventative measures in place to prevent these types of incidents from occurring?
 Was anyone at the hospital aware of this behavior?
 As investigators continue to dig up facts surrounding the controversy, hopefully, these questions will be quickly resolved.

 On the legal side, civil actions against Dr. Levy’s estate and his employer Johns Hopkins have already materialized, and the number of lawsuits can only be expected to escalate.
 Patients of Dr. Levy may pursue several legal avenues.
 For example, plaintiffs seeking redress can bring a civil action against the doctor for any injuries suffered, including emotional and mental distress.
-In addition, plaintiffs can also bring a civil action against John Hopkins under the vicarious liability doctrine, which holds employers responsible for the conduct of its employees.
+In addition, plaintiffs can also bring a civil action against Johns Hopkins under the vicarious liability doctrine, which holds employers responsible for the conduct of their employees.
 Plaintiffs may be able to allege that John Hopkins was not only negligent in its supervision of Dr. Levy, but also intentionally concealed and withheld relevant information regarding the incident.

 It will be interesting to see how these cases unfold.
 As you see in the box above, we are reviewing these claims.
 We generally consider ourselves physical injury lawyers and usually shy away from these kinds of cases, but the violations are so egregious here.